Last updated on September 22, 2025

 Additionally, they may incorporate a slightly higher number of cards costing 5 or more mana compared to aggressive decks.

 It's important to note that these patterns can vary based on the speed of the set.
-For instance, in fast-paced environments like AFR, establishing board presence early or having means to address early threats becomes paramount to avoid falling behind.
+For instance, in fast-paced environments like Adventures in the Forgotten Realms, establishing board presence early or having means to address early threats becomes paramount to avoid falling behind.

 More aggressive decks can tend to go from 15 to 16 lands to avoid flooding, while midrange decks never go down from 17.
-On rare occasions, more controlling decks care about running the extra 18th land.
+On rare occasions, more controlling decks care about running an 18th land.

 60-Card Decks (Constructed)

-Constructed decks need a higher mana consistency as they need to adapt to the meta based on the archetype they’re playing without losing time or having dead turns.
+Constructed decks need a higher mana consistency as they need to adapt to the meta based on the archetype they play without any dead turns.

 Mana curve is a determining factor for this, as you can play 5- or 6-drops on your aggro deck or a 1-mana creature in your control deck.